Get ready for some great content coming to your inbox from the team at UserTesting!

 If you decide to use the Bootstrap framework for your forms, here is a great collection of Omnigraffle stencils to make your job even easier.

 This set of Omnigraffle stencils provides you with form stencils that follow best practice UX form design.
 You can implement best practices even while building wireframes!

 This kit contains form stencils for both desktop and mobile and has downloads for OmminGraffle, Visio, Fireworks, Axure, and InDesign.

-If you have written a resource or discovered a tip for designing and testing your forms, let us know in the comments below.
+If you have written a resource or discovered a tip for designing and testing your forms, let us know on Twitter.

 If you liked this article, be sure to check out our Navigation Treasure Trove too!

 Join 120,000 subscribers and get articles like this every week.